suned/stateless/README.md

 # Effects can yield exceptions. 'stateless.throws' will catch exceptions
 # for you and yield them to other functions so you can handle them with
 # type safety.
-The type of the decorated function in this
+The return type of the decorated function in this
 # example is: ´Effect[Files, OSError, str]'
 @throws(OSError)
 def read_file(path: str) -> Effect[Files, Never, str]: